Research

 Explore the work →Introduces a four-phase framework and provides worksheets for both ventures and investors to identify the key questions, inform choices, and improve alignment within and across each other.

 immjourney.com →Handbook by Rockefeller Philanthropy Advisors that provides detailed yet practical end-to-end guidance for asset owners on impact investing strategy, implementation, IMM, and governance.
+I co-authored chapters 3 (on theory of change) and 5 (on IMM).

 Read the handbook →A comprehensive review of the formative phase of the impact investment industry — tracking achievements, surfacing challenges, and identifying priorities for building the field.